-Jennifer Paterson gained overnight fame as one of the two principals on the TV series called “Two Fat Ladies,” and as co-author of the accompanying cookbooks.
+Jennifer Paterson gained overnight fame in 1996 as one of the two principals on the TV series called “Two Fat Ladies,” and as co-author of the accompanying cookbooks.

 She was a fan of things cooked properly, and not undercooked as was the fashion at the time.
 She commented on the pasta to a waiter in one Italian restaurant, saying “I asked for al-dente dear, not breaka-the-dente.”
 She also advocated a return to good, traditional cooking, modern shifting health science be damned.